-Q Question Response 5 For an existing or financially committed generator, when an interlink is proposed, should the generator have the right to 'opt-out' of paying for (and using for) interlink?
+Q Qı uestion Response Q 5 • For an existing or financially committed generator, when an interlink is proposed, should the generator have the right to 'opt-out' of paying for (and using for) interlink?
 If a generator initially opts-out, but later 'opts-in' to paying for (and using) an interlink should any costs be applied retrospectively?
 No, we do not think that generators should be allowed to opt-out.
 The situation highlighted in the report is where one generator had been built or undergone FID and as part of the design and connection of another generator an interlink is proposed.
 In our view this situation is highly unlikely.
 In addition, allowing a generator to opt-out has practical implications for the design of the offshore network and the rest of the offshore regime.
 If a current generator was allowed to opt-out then any interlink proposed would have to be done on the basis that it was efficient for that interlink to be in place where only one generator benefitted.
 While this may be allowed under the current regulatory framework it does have practical considerations.
 For example, would the existing generator have to confirm their opt-out during the design of the connection, years before the new generator connects?
 We think there are further implications for allowing a generator to opt-out then later opt-in.
-This would lead to a strong incentive on generator bear additional liability for the interlink and they could then opt in at a later stage when there is less risk and financial commitment required.
+This would lead to a strong incentive on generators to opt-out by default and have costs placed on the other generator in the hope that they do not require the interlink.
+By opting-out, a generator would also let the other generator bear additional liability for the interlink and they could then opt in at a later stage when there is less risk and financial commitment required.
 In addition, CMP242 has not proposed any changes to the offshore substation tariffs as the workgroup has assumed that the costs and benefits arising from changes to the substation would be equal between all parties.
-If a generator is allowed to opt-out then this principle no longer holds and there needs to be a method for allocating the increased costs at the offshore substation to the benefitting generator.
-6 Do you think that individual offshore generator parties affected by an interlink should be able to agree how to apportion the costs of that interlink between them, with the CUSC providing a fall-back methodology?
+If a generator is allowed to opt-out then this principle no longer holds and there needs to be a method for allocating the increased costs at the offshore substation to the benefitting 6 off aff be ap int Cl o you think that individual fishore generator parties fected by an interlink should able to agree how to eportion the costs of that terlink between them, with the USC providing a fall-back ethodology? generator.
 In our view the CUSC should be the default methodology.
 Offshore generators can then choose to have bilateral agreements between themselves if they want to modify the split of the interlink costs.